armory/docs/content/en/armory-cdaas/setup/cli.md

    </details></br>

-8. Run the following command to verify that the Borealis CLI is installed:
+8. Run the following command to verify that the CLI is installed:

    ```bash
    armory
    ```

-   The command returns basic information about the  Borealis CLI, including available commands.
+   The command returns basic information about the  CLI, including available commands.

 For the AVM or the CLI, you can use the `-h` flag for more information about specific commands.